react4j/react4j/docs/_docs/compared_to_react.md

 Stateless function components or SFCs are often used in React but not so much in React4j.
 The reasoning for this is in the answer to the FAQ question ["Where is the equivalent of React's stateless function components?"]({{ site.baseurl }}/faq/#where-is-the-equivalent-of-reacts-stateless-function-components)

+### Context

+React4j does not support the ["context"](https://reactjs.org/docs/context.html) API from React.
+The context api allows you to pass data through the component tree without having to pass the props down manually at every level.
+However the react docs state at length that this is an experimental API likely to change in the future.

+The main use cases for this API seems to be to pass environment settings and global services into components.
+Java already has several well thought out solutions in this space, the most popular candidate for GWT applications being [Dagger](https://google.github.io/dagger/).
+Rather than adopt the context API, React4j has decided to encourage the use of java native solutions such as Dagger.